-Is “sleep when the baby sleeps” a myth in your house?
+updated Feb 28, 2023 – Is “sleep when the baby sleeps” a myth in your house?
+It is for most of us!
 Here are our tips to maximize parents’ own amount of sleep in Sleep Hacks: 4 Tips to Maximize New Parents’ Sleep.

 Sleep Hacks: 4 Tips to Maximize New Parents’ Sleep:

-The 4:7:8 Breathing Technique – This simple meditation popularized by Dr. Andrew Weil is a “natural tranquilizer for the nervous system” and is based in the yogic philosophy of controlled breathing.
-Several news stories tote that 4:7:8 can help adults fall asleep within 60 seconds.
-While all evidence seems to be anecdotal, we do know that conscious breathing has many health benefits.
+This simple meditation popularized by Dr. Andrew Weil is a “natural tranquilizer for the nervous system” and is based in the yogic philosophy of controlled breathing.
+While all evidence seems to be anecdotal, we do know that conscious breathing has health benefits.
+It also allows the brain and nervous system to become calm.
 Here’s how to do 4:7:8:

 - Place the tip of your tongue against the ridge of tissue just behind your upper front teeth, and keep it there through the entire exercise.
 You will be exhaling through your mouth around your tongue,